Only Love Can Break Your Heart

-"Only Love Can Break Your Heart" is a song written by Canadian-American singer-songwriter, musician, and activist Neil Young.
-It has been covered by many bands.
+"Only Love Can Break Your Heart" is a song written by Canadian-American singer-songwriter Neil Young.
+It has been covered by many other artists.

 Genesis and recording

 The song is the third track on Neil Young's album After the Gold Rush.
 The song was supposedly written for Graham Nash after Nash's split from Joni Mitchell, though Young in interviews has been somewhat tentative in admitting or remembering this.
+Bob Giuliana, a filmmaker, claimed the song was about him: "Neil Young wrote a song called 'Only Love Can Break Your Heart.'
+Neil Young and I shared a best friend, and this friend, Larry Johnson, told me that Neil wrote the song about me.
+I had never heard it, because I wasn't a Neil Young fan.
+People think it's about a romance, but it's not.
+Larry told Neil about the whole story of me leaving the Paradigm film company, which was not fun for me - it was heartbreaking - and then he wrote the song about it."

-Released as a single in October 1970, it became Young's first top 40 hit as a solo artist, peaking at number 33 in the U.S. The single was issued with a Crazy Horse version of "Birds" (rather than the solo piano version of the album) on the B-side, apparently accidentally.
+Released as a single in October 1970, it became Young's first top 40 hit as a solo artist, peaking at number 33 in the US.
+The single was issued with a Crazy Horse version of "Birds" (rather than the solo piano version of the album) on the B-side, apparently accidentally.
 The song is praised as a "seemingly simple song which display[s] considerable attention to detail in the deployment of instruments."

+Record World said that the song "has [Young's] magic touch."